 The U.S. has signed Compacts of Free Association (COFAs) with three sovereign nations that were administered by the United States for the United Nations after World War II.
 The three nations – the Republic of the Marshall Islands, Federated States of Micronesia and Palau – currently receive limited Federal financial resources and provide the U.S. military with complete control over the land, sea and air routes in this strategically important area of the Pacific.
 The Free Association relationships are viewed as especially important relative to China’s growing influence in the area.

-The American Rescue Plan continues the eligibility of residents of the Freely Associated States for U.S. unemployment payments as initially provided in the Coronavirus Aid, Relief, and Economic Security (CARES) Act, passed in March of 2020.
-Under the terms of the new law, FAS residents will continue to qualify for the $300/week benefit until September 6, 2021.
+The American Rescue Plan continued the eligibility of residents of the Freely Associated States for U.S. unemployment payments as initially provided in the Coronavirus Aid, Relief, and Economic Security (CARES) Act, passed in March of 2020.
+Under the terms of the new law, FAS residents continued to qualify for the $300/week benefit until September 6, 2021.

 U.S. Territories

-The U.S. territories, on the other hand, are significantly included in the provisions of the coronavirus relief bill, often even defined as a “state” to receive equal assistance.
-Federal resources made available nationwide for coronavirus testing, state governments, rental and businesses assistance, food/nutrition, vaccines, transit, and education are provided to the U.S. territories at a level equal or comparable to that of the states.
+The U.S. territories, on the other hand, were significantly included in the provisions of the coronavirus relief bill, often even defined as a “state” to receive equal assistance.
+Federal resources made available nationwide for coronavirus testing, state governments, rental and businesses assistance, food/nutrition, vaccines, transit, and education were provided to the U.S. territories at a level equal or comparable to that of the states.

-Individuals in the territories are eligible for the $1,400 recovery rebates currently being distributed to qualifying individuals in the fifty states and are permanently included in the federal Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) programs.
-These tax credits were substantially increased in the new law for 2021 and are expected to bring billions of dollars to people who live in the U.S. territories in the near term and well into the future.
+Individuals in the territories were eligible for the $1,400 recovery rebates then being distributed to qualifying individuals in the fifty states and were included in the federal Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) programs.
+These tax credits were substantially increased in the new law for 2021 and brought billions of dollars to people who live in the U.S. territories.

 Residents of the Freely Associated States are ineligible for the recovery rebates, EITC, or CTC.

-The new Coronavirus Capital Project Fund that provides almost $14.3 million to each Freely Associated State and the four smaller territories includes $100 million for Puerto Rico and $100 million for the District of Columbia, the same amount provided to states.
+The Coronavirus Capital Project Fund that provided almost $14.3 million to each Freely Associated State and the four smaller territories includes $100 million for Puerto Rico and $100 million for the District of Columbia, the same amount provided to states.

-Nowhere in the legislation are the territories or the freely associated states treated more generously than states.
+Nowhere in the legislation were the territories or the freely associated states treated more generously than states.

 sovereign rights.
 Puerto Rico deserves the dignity of